The Manor House & Chapel

 Gardens and grounds

 The 1825 sale particulars record that 1,300 acres were planted, criss-crossed by many miles of gravel drives.
-There was a walled garden, a grotto and a pyramidical fountain.
-The Nightingales introduced the Wild Gardens, with their Long and Short Walks and were stocked with species which are still rare.
+A grotto and a pyramidical fountain also existed but have since been removed.
+The Nightingales introduced the Wild Gardens, with their Long and Short Walks, and stocked them with species which are still rare.
 At the top of the Long Walk stands the semi-circular stone seat popularly known today as ‘Cromwell’s Seat’ – so called because it was reputedly brought here by the Heathcotes from Hursley.
 Richard Cromwell, son of Lord Protector Oliver, was a former owner of Hursley Park.

 The most potent myth concerning the Embley grounds is that Florence Nightingale was seated beneath one of the giant cedars of Lebanon (towards the swimming pool) when she received the first of her callings from God on 7 February 1837.